-We were incorporated in 2010 in the Cayman Islands as a wholly owned subsidiary of SINA.
-We have limited experience conducting our operations as a stand-alone public company.
 Prior to our initial public offering in April 2014, SINA provided us with financial, administrative, sales and marketing, human resources and legal services and the services of a number of its executives and employees.
 After we became a stand-alone public company, SINA has continued to provide us with certain support services.
-To the extent SINA does not continue to provide us with such support, we will need to create our own support systems.
-We may encounter operational, administrative and strategic difficulties as we adjust to operating as a stand-alone public company.
-This may cause us to react more slowly than our competitors to industry changes and may divert our management's attention from running our business or otherwise harm our operations.
+To the extent that SINA does not continue to provide us with such support, we will need to create our own support systems.
+We may encounter operational, administrative and strategic difficulties if we are to adjust to providing these support services on our own, which may cause us to react slower than our competitors to industry changes, may divert our management's attention from running our business or may otherwise harm our operations.